zzzprojects/docs/entityframework-dynamicfilters.net/pages/documentations/filters/filter.md

 ## Description

-Filter add a filter to a single entity.
+Filter adds a filter to a single entity.
 You can filter the query with a predicate to exclude certain data.
 Filter values can be provided in the following different ways:

  - Specific Value
  - Delegate Expressions